mariaathan/metagenomics-MAG-pipeline/README.md

 - MetaBAT2 → Binning
 - CheckM2 → MAG quality assessment
 - GTDB-Tk → MAG taxonomy
-- Prokka → MAG annotation
+- Prokka / eggNOG-mapper → MAG annotation
 Each tool should be installed following its own documentation and added to your system $PATH.
 # Step 1: Data acquisition
 Download public datasets from NCBI SRA using the SRA Toolkit.
 The SRA Toolkit must be first installed on your system.
 Then use this command to download the data: